-Roasted Red Pepper and Edamame Salad Recipe – this colorful salad is filled with protein packed edamame, crunchy red peppers, sweet corn, garlic and tomatoes.
-A single serving salad that’s a wonderful main dish meal or could be easily served as a side dish if serving two people.
+Edamame Salad Recipe - this colorful salad is filled with protein packed edamame, crunchy red peppers, sweet corn, garlic and tomatoes.
+A salad that's a wonderful main dish meal or could be easily served as a side dish if serving two people.

 Main dish salads are often my favorite meals.
 If a salad is hearty, healthy and packed full of flavorful vegetables.
 I could easily eat it over and over again.
 This gorgeous Roasted Edamame and Red Pepper Salad has been my lunch twice already this week and last week it was served alongside a roasted salmon fillet.

 Just pause for a moment and take a look at the beautiful colors in this salad.
 Vibrant reds, dark and almost neon greens, bright yellows - such happy colors.

 This roasted red pepper and edamame salad recipe was inspired by a salad I picked up at the deli counter of my local grocery store.

 I was shopping for a few sides to go along with the main dish I was preparing that evening.
 The deep, rich colors of the salad quickly caught my eye.